-- (1) In accordance with Council Decision 2018/XXX of [...], the status agreement between the European Union and the former Yugoslav Republic of Macedonia on actions carried out by the European Border and Coast Guard Agency in the former Yugoslav Republic of Macedonia, was signed by [...] on [....], subject to its conclusion. - (2) Pursuant to Article 54(4) of Regulation (EU) 2016/1624, in cases where it is envisaged that European Border and Coast Guard teams will be deployed to a third country in actions where the team members will have executive powers, or where other actions in third countries require it, a status agreement shall be concluded by the Union with the third country concerned.
-The status agreement shall cover all aspects that are necessary for carrying out the actions. - (3) Thanks to this status agreement European Border and Coast Guard teams, in accordance with the Operational Plan, can be swiftly deployed on the territory of the former Yugoslav Republic of Macedonia, respond to the current shift in migratory flows towards the coastal route and assist in external border management and fight against migrant smuggling. - (4) This Decision constitutes a development of the provisions of the Schengen acquis in which the United Kingdom does not take part, in accordance with Council Decision 2000/365/EC4; the United Kingdom is therefore not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (5) This Decision constitutes a development of the provisions of the Schengen acquis in which Ireland does not take part, in accordance with Council Decision $2002/192/\text{EC}^5$;
+- (1) Pursuant to Article 54(4) of Regulation (EU) 2016/1624, in cases where it is envisaged that European Border and Coast Guard teams will be deployed to a third country in actions where the team members will have executive powers, or where other actions in third countries require it, a status agreement shall be concluded by the Union with the third country concerned.
+The status agreement shall cover all aspects that are necessary for carrying out the actions. - (2) On 21 February 2017, the Council authorised the Commission to open negotiations with the former Yugoslav Republic of Macedonia for a status agreement on actions carried out by the European Border and Coast Guard Agency in the former Yugoslav Republic of Macedonia. - (3) Negotiations on the status agreement were opened on 15 September 2017 and were successfully finalised by the initialling of the Agreement on 18 July 2018. - (4) This Decision constitutes a development of the provisions of the Schengen acquis in which the United Kingdom does not take part, in accordance with Council Decision 2000/365/EC; the United Kingdom is therefore not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (5) This Decision constitutes a development of the provisions of the Schengen acquis in which Ireland does not take part, in accordance with Council Decision 2002/192/EC; Ireland is therefore not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (6) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the Treaty on the Functioning of the